-9.4 The policy has significant positive effects on the economic objectives- employment, innovation and especially economic structure objectives, with no negatives.
+9.4 The policy has significant positive effects on the employment, innovation and economic structure objectives, with only a minor negative effect on the housing objective as some sites might otherwise be available for housing.

 9.5 In response to the 'Issues and Options' consultation there was a representation that policy should consider the release of poor quality employment land and should recognise the importance of jobs that are not in the 'B' Use Classes.
 At the 'Topics Workshops' it was suggested that criteria for retention or release should include location, proximity to housing, occupancy, period of vacancy and reasons for vacancy.